bbauska/W3Cx-4of5-thru-May-2024/README.md

 you in the next video in which we will add enemies and obstacles and detect collisions.

-#### Make the monster move using the arrow keys, and to increase its speed by pressing a mouse button
+<h4>Make the monster move using the arrow keys, and to increase its speed by pressing a mouse button

 To conclude this topic about events, we will use the arrow keys to move our favorite monster up/down/left/right, and make it accelerate when we